SerhiiCho/tiny-logger/README.md

 For setting up the path for all log files you can call `setPath` method in your bootstrap file.

-> Please remember!
-If you want to use logger in a cron scripts or WordPress hook, you need to call `setPath()` at the very first step of the script execution, it means that your project might have multiple places where you need to set path for your logs.
-If you don't want to call `setPath()` you can just pass the path to a `tiny_log()` function as a third argument. _See an example in Usage section._

 ```php
 use Serhii\TinyLogger\Logger;

 Logger::setPath('logs/errors.log'); // simple format
 Logger::setPath('logs/%s.log', 'errors'); // sprintf format
 ```

+> NOTE: If you want to use logger in a cron scripts or WordPress hook, you need to call `setPath()` at the very first step of the script execution, it means that your project might have multiple places where you need to set path for your logs.
+If you don't want to call `setPath()` you can just pass the path to a `tiny_log()` function as a third argument. _See an example in Usage section._

 ## Usage